RData

 as a GameLisp string, but it wouldn't be a very efficient choice.

-type.
-Simply pass your Rust value to the glsp::rdata
+of any 'static type.
+Simply pass your Rust value to the glsp::rdata function, which will

 #![allow(unused_variables)] fn main() { let file: File = File::open("example.txt")?; let rdata: Root<RData> = glsp::rdata(file); }